-55 Tier 1 (as a percentage of risk-weighted assets) 29.5% 56 Total capital (as a percentage of risk-weighted assets) 31.0% Institution specific buffer requirement (capital conservation buffer plus countercyclical buffer requirements plus higher loss absorbency requirement, expressed as a percentage of risk- 57 weighted assets) 0.0% 58 Of which: capital conservation buffer requirement 0.0% 59 Of which: bank-specific countercyclical buffer requirement 0.0% 60 Of which: higher loss absorbency requirement (e.g. DSIB) 0.0% Common Equity Tier 1 (as a percentage of risk-weighted assets) available after meeting the 61 bank's minimum capital requirement.
-20.0% The CBUAE Minimum Capital Requirement 62 Common Equity Tier 1 minimum ratio 7% 63 Tier 1 minimum ratio 8.50% 64 Total capital minimum ratio 10.50% Amounts below the thresholds for deduction (before risk weighting) 66 Significant investments in common stock of financial entities - 68 Deferred tax assets arising from temporary differences (net of related tax liability) 5,028 Applicable caps on the inclusion of provisions in Tier 2 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised 69 approach (prior to application of cap) 3,803 70 Cap on inclusion of provisions in Tier 2 under standardised approach 3,169 Capital instruments subject to phase-out arrangements (only applicable between 1 Jan 2018 an d 1 Jan 2022) 73 Current cap on CET1 instruments subject to phase-out arrangements - 74 Amount excluded from CET1 due to cap (excess over cap after redemptions and maturities) -
+55 Tier 1 (as a percentage of risk-weighted assets) 34.1% 56 Total capital (as a percentage of risk-weighted assets) 35.1% Institution specific buffer requirement (capital conservation buffer plus countercyclical buffer requirements plus higher loss absorbency requirement, expressed as a percentage of risk- 57 weighted assets) 0.0% 58 Of which: capital conservation buffer requirement 0.0% 59 Of which: bank-specific countercyclical buffer requirement 0.0% 60 Of which: higher loss absorbency requirement (e.g. DSIB) 0.0% Common Equity Tier 1 (as a percentage of risk-weighted assets) available after meeting the 61 bank's minimum capital requirement.
+23.6% The CBUAE Minimum Capital Requirement 62 Common Equity Tier 1 minimum ratio 7% 63 Tier 1 minimum ratio 8.50% 64 Total capital minimum ratio 10.50% Amounts below the thresholds for deduction (before risk weighting) 66 Significant investments in common stock of financial entities - 68 Deferred tax assets arising from temporary differences (net of related tax liability) 2,692 Applicable caps on the inclusion of provisions in Tier 2 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised 69 approach (prior to application of cap) 5,210 70 Cap on inclusion of provisions in Tier 2 under standardised approach 4,342 Capital instruments subject to phase-out arrangements (only applicable between 1 Jan 2018 and d 1 Jan 2022) 73 Current cap on CET1 instruments subject to phase-out arrangements - 74 Amount excluded from CET1 due to cap (excess over cap after redemptions and maturities) -